BoussaidiAdel/BoussaidiAdel/README.md

 - 👋 Hi, I’m @BoussaidiAdel
-- 👀 I’m interested in Computer science
-- 🌱 I’m currently learning HTML,CSS and JavaScript
-- 💞️ I’m looking to collaborate on developping my first web project
-- 📫 How to reach me @email : Boussaidi0adel@gmail.com or @instagram : Boussaidi.adel
+email : Boussaidi0adel@gmail.com or @instagram : Boussaidi.adel

 <!---
 BoussaidiAdel/BoussaidiAdel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.